 Awed, with an ineffable sweetness in my heart, and God alone knows how much love for my frail, wan little wife, I bent over and kissed her.
 She did not stir.
-Her eyes, unnaturally large, with the remnants of her pain still in their blue depths, looked up at me with a cold, clear tion, Don.
+Her eyes, un-naturally large, with the remnants of her pain still in their blue depths, looked up at me with a cold, clear light.
 "I'm sorry I have to tell you this now," she said.
 Her voice was weak, but firm.
 "We can't go on, Don.
 I've tried and tried but it's no use.
 It's all over between us.
-I-I want a separadown at her.
-"Okay, Doris," I said quietly.
-"You can have your separation."
-And I walked out of the room without another glance at either her or the baby.
+I-I want a separation, Don."

 I wasn't really surprised.
-Surethis was the answer.
+Sure-this was the answer.
 She had her career to follow, and now a child too.
 Why should she have me to burden her in addition?
 And why should the child be handicapped by having a father like me around, a complete failure?